Warning – possible spoilers! (Tiny ones, though, and I’ll try to avoid even those; I swear I’ll give my best not to ruin it for you… :-))

 “Life is so damn, damn, damn tough sometimes that it’s almost unbearable.
 Even if that’s the way it’s supposed to be.”

 There’s just one thing I don’t really like about his storytelling.
 I won’t say here what it is (it’s not a spoiler spoiler, but it might give you some clues).
-But you can see from my rating how much it really bothered me.
-Everything else was just too superior for the minor issues to stand a chance.
+But I still enjoyed my read.

 Us Against You made me feel things.
 It was moving and touching and incredibly relatable and everything a book needs to be to make me laugh and cry at the same time.